hromi/lesen-mikroserver/README.md

 # lesen-mikroserver
 LAN/WAN automatic speech recognition community server running inferences on NVIDIA Xavier Jetson.
 Client-server communication through websockets.

-Runs correct inference in 0.5 sec for an almost 2-second WAV
+Runs correct inference in 0.5 sec for an al

 Client-side HTML/JS code to be implemented soon.

 # Benchmark
-Runs correct inference in 0.5 sec for an almost 2-second WAV with a scorer containg ~ 300 class-sequences.
+Runs correct inference in 3 sec for 10-second WAV with a scorer containg ~ 300 class-sequences.

 # Comments
-speech recog based around wonderful coqui-stt ( https://github.com/coqui-ai/STT/ )
+speech recog based on Mozilla's deepspeech

 ultra-neat, sanic-based super-fast server is based on https://github.com/coqui-ai/STT-examples/tree/r1.0/python_websocket_server

-delegation to non-CPU processing units seems only to work when You install tflite_runtime from Google's Coral Repository: https://google-coral.github.io/py-repo/tflite-runtime/
+delegation to Xavier Jetson CUDA / GPU works only when You install the appropriate build from https://github.com/domcross/DeepSpeech-for-Jetson-Nano/releases/

-(You will also find the python3.6 version of the tflite_runtime wheel in the wheels subdirectory)
+(You will also find the wheel You need in wheels subdirectory, install it with ```pip3 install wheels/deepspeech-0.9.0-cp36-cp36m-linux_aarch64.whl```))

 # scorers/
 The real stuff begins when You start experimenting with scorers.